cloudfoundry/summit-training-classes/basics/site/content/labs/debugging.md

 ### Set the License Key in your App

-From now on, the steps are the same regardless of whether you're using PWS or Swisscom.
+From now on, the steps are the same regardless of whether you're using PWS, Swisscom or anynines.

 {{% do %}}In `newrelic.yml`, replace `YOUR-LICENSE-KEY` with the value you just found{{% /do %}}
 {{% do %}}Re-push the app{{% /do %}}